GeoffreyFClark/TSROC1/README.md

+Part of IRC automation platform backend.
+Aircraft position via simulated data in this repo.

 To download, install, and run the project, follow these steps:

 1. Clone the repository using the following command in your IDE or terminal: